 You just have to pay a little love and attention during the drying and curing process, and the results will follow.

-Build up your mind— have some patience— maintain the love for your plant from initial to the final stage— stay honest to it.
+Make up your mind— have some patience— maintain love for your plant from initial to the final stage— stay honest to it.

-Your time and efforts will bear the fruits and the flowers too. 😉
+Your time and efforts will bear fruits and flowers too.